oranzani/commentaryTB_LA/README.md

 # commentaryTB_LA
+Code and Supplementary file for the correspondence:

+Increasing Tuberculosis burden in Latin America: an alarming trend for global TB control efforts

-Code for comment about Tuberculosis Burden in Latin America (under review)
+(under review)